NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/PythonWrapOpenIGTLink/README.md

 ## Approach and Plan

 1. Making use of SWIG (http://www.swig.org/)
-2. Add as a cmake option to OpenIGTLink build
+2. Added as a cmake option to OpenIGTLink build

-## Progress and Next Steps
+## Progress

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
 1. Server/client socket creation is functional and wrapping integrated in cmake
 2. Almost all Message types also functional
-3. Implementation still messy and need to figure out SWIG's deal with smartpointers
+3. Implementation still messy (and still need to figure out SWIG's deal with OpenIGTLink smartpointers)

+## Next Step
+1. Merge branch with OpenIGTLink

 # Illustrations